 - A. Auditors must review the PASA before conducting the audit, so they can be familiarized with the information below: - a.
 The facility's previous WHAP (if applicable) - b.
 The number of workers employed at the facility - c.
 The number of shifts in the facility - d.
 Languages spoken by the management and workers - e.
-If there are foreign or migrant workers employed, and the languages spoken by those workers - i.
-Check whether foreign or migrant workers pay recruitment fees - f.
+If there are migrant workers (foreign or domestic) employed - i.
+The languages spoken by those workers - ii.
+Check whether migrant workers pay recruitment fees - f.
 Whether or not the facility offers dormitories to their workers - g.
 The way WRAP requirements have been deployed within the facility - B. Once the auditor determines that the facility has satisfactorily completed the questionnaire, the auditor should schedule an unannounced onsite audit to the facility within a four-week audit window that the monitoring firm issued to the facility